tidymodels/broom/cran-comments.md

 ## R CMD check results

-There was 1 NOTE about a URL not in CRAN canonical form.
-This is because the Github page provides much more information about the project than the CRAN page.
+There was 1 NOTE due to a change in maintainership.